 (2) No person under 18 years of age shall sell, take orders for or deliver or in any manner take part or assist in the sale, serving or delivery of alcoholic beverages.

-(Ord. of 9-7-1999, § 1(4-15))

-State law reference(s)—Underage persons employed where alcoholic beverages sold, O.C.G.A. § 3-3-23.

 Sec.
-6-15.
+6-16.
 Furnishing to underage persons.

 It shall be unlawful for any person to buy distilled spirits or other alcoholic beverages and furnish them to a person under age, except as provided by law.